tanzimfh/bday-blast/README.md

 track of important events.

 ### Firebase
-The app uses several Firebase products, including the Vertex AI for Firebase SDK, which lets you create events using Gemini!
+The app uses several Firebase products, including the Vertex AI in Firebase SDK, which lets you create events using Gemini!

 ### Screenshots